This post may contain affiliate links. Please read my affiliate policy.

 Notes

-- If using fresh cauliflower, make sure to use 1 frozen fruit for a refreshingly cool smoothie
+- If using fresh cauliflower, make sure to use one frozen fruit for a refreshingly cool smoothie.

-- Swap the almond milk for the plant based milk of your choice.
+- Swap the almond milk for the non-dairy milk of your choice.

 This was very good, but i am finding that these smoothies need more liquid to blend properly.
 Way too thick.